top of page

 Financial supports were various:

-EU, FNRS, ULiège (FSR), ESA (Spin your thesis), BELSPO, Tournesole-Egide
+UE, FNRS, ULiège (FSR), ESA (Spin your thesis, CORA), BELSPO, Tournesol-Egide

 Here are the major projects